apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/restart-apecloud-mysql-cluster.md

 ---
-title: Restart MySQL cluster
+title: Restart an ApeCloud MySQL Cluster
-description: How to restart a MySQL cluster
+description: How to restart an ApeCloud MySQL Cluster
-keywords: [mysql, restart, restart a cluster]
+keywords: [apecloud mysql, restart, restart an apecloud mysql cluster]
 sidebar_position: 4
 sidebar_label: Restart
 ---

-# Restart MySQL cluster
+# Restart an ApeCloud MySQL Cluster

 You can restart all pods of the cluster.
 When an exception occurs in a database, you can try to restart it.